wonyongChoi05/wonyongChoi05/README.md

 - Data Engineer at @toss
 - Exploring distributed stream processing and serving big data
-- If you want contact rltgjqmduftlagl@gmail.com
+- If you want, contact rltgjqmduftlagl@gmail.com
 </span>